joeybab3/Open-IOT/README.md

 Open Source IOT device software for electric scooters.

 # Disclaimer
-**THIS SOFTWARE IS ONLY TO BE USED ON LEGALLY ACQUIRED EX RENTAL OR PERSONAL DEVICES.**
+**THIS SOFTWARE IS ONLY TO BE USED ON LEGALLY ACQUIRED EX-RENTAL OR PERSONAL DEVICES.**

 # About
 Scooters we aim to support: